Massachusett dialects: Massachusett

 Massachusett people historically ranged over much of the Greater Boston region, lining the shores of Boston Harbor and extending west towards the fall line, corresponding roughly to the 128 beltway, and much of the South Shore almost as far south as Plymouth.
 They were later confined to the Praying towns of Natick and Ponkapoag, in Natick and Canton, and Titicut and Mattakeesett, corresponding to Bridgewater and Pembroke, Massachusetts.

 As the Massachusett were mainly confined to the Praying towns and adjusted to the written language, it is uncertain if there was any internal diversity.
 Natick was originally settled by Massachusett people from Nonantum, later joined by the Nipmuc that lived west of Natick.
 Although the community remained a Massachusett-speaking one, it is quite possible that Nipmuc influenced it to some extent.
 Titicut and Mattakeesett were near Wampanoag areas, and many of the Praying Indians in those communities were close to and had kinship relations with Wampanoag just to the south.
 The language survived until the 1740s when the Indians were reduced to colonial wards under appointed guardians and large portions of the town were either sold or rented to English settlers.
 Only one speaker could be found in 1798, and the language likely went extinct in the dawning years of the nineteenth century.
-Although no speakers remain today, the two state-recognized Massachusett tribes of Natick and of Ponkapoag continue to use the language in its colonial orthography for cultural, sacred and liturgical purposes.'American Indian and Alaska Native Tribes in the United States and Puerto Rico: 2010.'
-(2013).
-(2010 Census CPH-T-6).
-Table 1.
-American Indian and Alaska Native Population by Tribe for the United States: 2010.
-The Ponkapoag are erroneously listed as Wampanoag in the census.
+Although no speakers remain today, the two state-recognized Massachusett tribes of Natick and of Ponkapoag continue to use the language in its colonial orthography for cultural, sacred and liturgical purposes.
 Both of these tribes have state recognition under the Massachusetts Commission on Indian Affairs.

 The written language survives in the records of Natick until 1721, when administrative control of the town passed into the hands of English settlers.
 In addition, it is essentially the language of all of Eliot's translations of the Bible and several other religious works by other Christian missionaries and some personal letters from Natick.